Dr Kenneth Barr

 Biography

-Most recently in 2021, working as a Research Fellow at the University of Leeds, Kenny contributed to research commissioned by the UK Intellectual Property Office (IPO) investigating aspects of Music Creators’ Earnings in the Digital Era.
-This work resulted in the publication of two reports in September 2021 on creators’ earnings from music streaming and buyout contracts in the AV sector.
+Working as a Research Fellow at the University of Leeds, Kenny contributed to research commissioned by the UK Intellectual Property Office (IPO) investigating aspects of Music Creators’ Earnings in the Digital Era.
+This work resulted in the publication of two reports published by the IPO on creators’ earnings from music streaming and buyout contracts in the AV sector.

 Between 2017 and 2020, Kenny was a postdoctoral Research Associate on a 3-year ESPRC-funded project at the Centre for Cultural Policy Research (CCPR), University of Glasgow.
 Television Production in Transition, interrogated the effects of growing power of transnational media companies in the context of UK television production sector.
 In 2016 he completed his PhD examining Music Copyright in the Digital Age at Glasgow.
 This doctoral research across Music and Law was funded by the prestigious interdisciplinary Lord Kelvin/Adam Smith Scholarship.